 qr kod na stranku

-EU regions: Switzerland > SCHWEIZ/SUISSE/SVIZZERA > Eastern Switzerland > Thurgau
+EU regions: Switzerland > SCHWEIZ/SUISSE/SVIZZERA > Eastern Switzerland > canton of Thurgau

 IndicatorPeriodValue